Community Partners

 Multnomah County Health Department

-The Multnomah County Health Department works alongside communities to promote and protect both the physical and mental health of all people in Multnomah County.
 In partnership with Lines for Life, Multnomah County is deeply involved in efforts to improve access to behavioral healthcare in communities of color.
 We support Multnomah County by equipping them with a directory of culturally specific resources in the Portland-metro area, and provide culturally specific training such as H.E.A.T., a targeted mental health training for young Black men in the criminal justice system.

 Portland Opportunities Industrialization Center

 POIC provides education, mentoring, family outreach, and employment training while also operating an initiative at Rosemary Anderson school that is designed to uplift, empower, and support young people of color.
-POIC’s mission and initiatives align with our Equity team’s mission and strategy to get out into the community and promote mental wellness in communities, allowing the perfect partnership between our work.

-Learn more about POIC
+Learn more about POIC.

 Providence & Providence Promotores

-The Promotores program focuses generally on building bridges between Spanish-speaking communities and access to affordable healthcare, empowering promotors to take resources and build trust within their communities.
-Working alongside the Promotores program, we are able to further open access to mental health resources and destigmatize conversations about mental health in these communities.
+The Promotores program focuses on building bridges between Spanish-speaking communities and access to affordable healthcare, empowering promotors to take resources and build trust within their communities, and opening the health care system to people who would otherwise go without.

 Raices de Bienestar (RdB)